RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 # RESEARCH EXPERIENCE

+### [Research Project] Mapping Spatial Transcriptome of an Entire Vertebrate Brain

+**MIT, Brain and Cognitive Sciences, Cambridge, MA**

+Jan.
+2020-present • Designed and led the project to map the RNA expression profiles of the zebrafish brain.

+• Developed the imaging analysis (registration, stitching, segmentation) tools for terabyte level data in collaboration with a computer vision group.

+• Developed bioinformatic tools which selected cell type marker genes in R and Python.

 ### [Course project] Affect Encoding in Word Embeddings

 **MIT, Cambridge, MA, Sept.2021-Nov.2021**

+• Studied how contextualized word embedding in NLP models encodes richer affective information compared to static word embeddings.

+• Demonstrated the utility of such contextualized word embedding in encoding affect information in the few-shot learning scheme.

+### [Course project] Affect Encoding in Word Embeddings

+**MIT, Cambridge, MA, Sept.2021-Nov.2021**

-• Studied how contextualized word embedding encodes richer affective information compared to static word embeddings.
+• Studied how contextualized word embedding in NLP models encodes richer affective information compared to static word embeddings.

 • Demonstrated the utility of such contextualized word embedding in encoding affect information in the few-shot learning scheme.